Short course

 Overview

-A one day course run by the Health Economics Unit within the Centre for Health Policy providing an overview of how epidemiologic and economic methods, including cost-effectiveness analysis, can be used to evaluate public sector interventions.
+A one day course run by the Health Economics Unit within the Centre for Health Policy and the Population Interventions (PI) Unit within the Centre for Epidemiology and Biostatistics.
+The course provides an overview of how modelling, in both epidemiology and economics, can be used to inform policy decisions for public health, using COVID-19 and other examples as a case-studies.

 Who is this course designed for?